Do you run promotions in your salon?

 If you haven’t done so already, I’d encourage you to go over all your services and assess their profitability.
 When doing this, you need to look at the complete cost of each service, not just the product cost.
 For each service on your price list, note down the below somewhere:

-• Time needed for service: This is the time you or your staff need to spend on completing the services.
-You can easily calculate what the labour cost is for each service by multiplying the time of the service with your average salary.
+- Time needed for service: This is the time you or your staff need to spend on completing the services.
+You can easily calculate what the labor cost is for each service by multiplying the time of the service by your average salary.

 When you have these three values for each service, you can easily calculate the profit contribution for each service.